God's Gift After Experiencing A Man's Cruelty

-This is the kind of darkened pride that would rather watch sheep drown, than praise God for leading them to greener pastures.
-Father has always led me through the narrow path right from the very beginning, and He is not about to let go of me now.
+This is the very essence of darkened spiritual pride—a tragic temper that would rather stand idle and watch the poor sheep utterly drown, than humble itself to praise the Lord for leading those same precious souls into greener, life-giving pastures!
+But blessed be the Name of the LORD!
+My Heavenly Father hath led me through the narrow, arduous path right from the very commencement of my pilgrimage, and I rest in the unwavering certainty that He is not now about to let go of me!

 Abraham Booth writes,